-We ask ourselves: What have we done well this year?
-Where did we fall short?
+Ask yourselves: What did you do well last year?
+Where did you fall short?
 And where do we want to be as a business in December 2019?

 To make the most out of this planning process and set your team up for success in 2019, avoid these 5 common pitfalls many leaders fall into when defining their 12-month strategies: